carstenfeller/screaming-frog-custom-javascript/html-to-markdown/README-screaming-frog-html-to-markdown.md

 ### 4. `CUSTOM_REMOVE_SELECTORS`

-Add selectors for repeated theme or navigation elements that are inside your main content container but should not be exported.
+Use this for repeated theme or navigation elements located inside your main content container.

 Example: